All Episodes

 I imagine they've got some challenges.

-But it makes me wonder is there a way to make a government grocery store work without getting rid of the regular grocery store so the rest of us can have more choice?
+But it makes me wonder, is there a way to make a government grocery store work without getting rid of the regular grocery stores so the rest of us can have more choice?

 And I was thinking about that.

-What would you do if you were the government and you wanted to, I don't want to say compete, but you were gonna have an alternative grocery store in the same place where there were regular grocery stores.
+What would you do if you were the government and you wanted to, I don't want to say compete, but you were going to have an alternative grocery store in the same place where there were regular grocery stores.

 Selection alone would get the people with money to go there.

-I think if you reduce the selection to just you know basics like vegetables and um and protein, you could probably find ways to cut costs like crazy because you just keep it simple.
+I think if you reduce the selection to just basics, like vegetables and protein, you could probably find ways to cut costs like crazy because you just keep it simple.

-It's like, okay, we got five proteins, just always the same.
+It's like, okay, we have five proteins, just always the same.

 Because you are the government.

-So if you got rid of government regulations and said, all right, you can take your chances with the food, because it won't be regulated, but it's coming right from the farm and will give you all the information you want about the farm, but it's up to the farm.
+So if you got rid of government regulations and said, all right, you can take your chances with the food because it won't be regulated, but it's coming right from the farm and we'll give you all the information you want about the farm, but it's up to the farm.

-And we're gonna we're gonna hold the farm possibly possibly hold the farm um blameless, even if somebody gets sick from the food.
+And we're going to hold the farm, possibly hold the farm blameless, even if somebody gets sick from the food.

-You can't, you know, some people are gonna die from the farm food.
+Some people are going to die from the farm food.

 You can't sue.

-Uh so if you did all of those things, you reduced the choice, you figured out how to get the footprint really low, maybe maybe even some free rent.
+So if you did all of those things, you reduced the choice, you figured out how to get the footprint really low, maybe even have some free rent.

-Uh maybe you figured out how to use uh robots instead of employees.
+Maybe you figured out how to use robots instead of employees.

-Maybe you squeeze the big food producers, you know, for a little little taste of something to help pay for it.
+Maybe you squeezed the big food producers for a little taste of something to help pay for it.

-So my point is if you if you started from scratch and said, how would we build an alternative place to get food?
+So my point is, if you started from scratch and said, how would we build an alternative place to get food?

 Is it even doable?